 Condition: The City has not been posting meeting minutes to the website within three days of the meeting minutes being approved.
-Additionally, we noted in the meeting minutes that portions of the meeting were closed, but the reason for closing the meeting was not documented and no roll call vote was taken.

 Cause: Procedures for complying with the Open and Public Meetings Act were not adequately designed or followed.

 Effect: The City is not in compliance with state law.